jriecken/shorty/README.md

 (These URLs all assume the server is running on `http://localhost`)

  - To shorten a URL, visit `http://localhost/` and enter your "long URL".
  - To use the shortened URL, visit `http://localhost/:hash` (where :hash is the "short" code).
+This will increment the click stats for the url.
  - To view click stats for a shortened URL, visit `http://localhost/:hash/stats`.

 ## REST API

+All API responses have two custom HTTP headers:
+ - `X-Shorty-NodeId` - Indicates which application server node handled the request.
+ - `X-Shorty-ResponseTime` - Indicates how long the request took to generate.

 ### `POST /v1/urls`